top of page

 Are your Scottish Folds bred with other Scottish Folds?

-No, we breed Scottish Folds with British Shorthair studs to maintain their unique look and ear folds while prioritizing health, trying to minimize health issues Scottish folds could develop.
-Breeding Scottish Folds with other Scottish Folds or Scottish Straights is unethical due to risks of deformities or health issues, whom many backyard / hobby breeders tend to do.
+No, we only breed our Scottish Folds Queens with British Shorthair Kings to maintain their unique look and ear folds while prioritizing health, trying to minimize health issues Scottish folds could develop and making the breed healthier.

-* Breeding Scottish Fold and Munchkins, which is known as Scottish Kilt is unethical.
-That is combining two different mutant genes that will create severe health problems, Scottish Kilts is not a registered breed either under TICA and CFA.
-We do not breed Scottish Kilts.
+• Breeding Scottish Fold with Munchkins, which is known as Scottish Kilt is unethical.
+That is combining two different mutant genes that will create severe health problems.
+Munchkins have a mutant gene of shortened limbs.
+Scottish Kilts is not a registered breed under TICA and CFA.
+They are considered a "designer" hybrid breed that some breeders will sell due to demand of those wanting a Scottish Fold with short legs.
+We do not produce Scottish Kilts for those reasons, this does not preserve the Scottish Fold breed to the breed standard at all.

 What breeds do you raise?

 We focus on raising Scottish Fold and Scottish Straight kittens, primarily shorthairs, though longhair kittens are occasionally born, not often.
-We no longer breed British Shorthairs, but we do have a couple of trusted breeders that can be recommended.
-As a small home based cattery, we produce limited litters annually, prioritizing health.
+We no longer breed British Shorthairs, but I do have a trusted breeder that can be recommended to you.
+She is who we went for our sweet Maximus, and she will be the breeder we go to again for a future boy British Shorthair.
+We are strictly a small home based cattery, that means we produce limited litters annually, prioritizing health.
 Kitten colors vary, and we appreciate your patience for available kittens.

 Do you offer breeding rights?